Edward Maene: Cope and Stewardson

 Cope and Stewardson designed, and Maene carved, the rood screen (1894) for St. Luke's Episcopal Church, in the Germantown section of Philadelphia.
 Architect and author Ralph Adams Cram later described it as "one of the best pieces of ecclesiastical wood-carving in America."

 Charles Custis Harrison became University of Pennsylvania provost in 1894, and immediately removed Frank Furness as unofficial campus architect, replacing him with the young firm of Cope and Stewardson.
 Beginning with the Quadrangle Dormitories, Harrison and his architects remade the campus in an exuberant Neo-Jacobean Collegiate Gothic style.
 Maene's workshop provided expert architectural carving for the exteriors of the new buildings, including 69 grotesques (bosses) for the Quadrangle.
 These caricatures of people and animals were carved in situ—blank limestone blocks had been mortared in above the second story, and his crew stood upon scaffolding to carve them:

 Take, for instance, a boss of a man holding a tankard.
 The architect makes a rough charcoal sketch of the figure and sends the sketch to the sculptor.
 The sculptor models it in clay.
 He makes, in clay, a boss of the same size and the same relief as the real stone boss on the dormitory building is to be.
 Of course, the charcoal sketch is not much to go by.
 The sculptor must use his brain in his work.
 It is not mechanical; it is real creative work on his part, this making of a model from a sketch.
 After the model has been finished and approved by the architect it is sent out to the University, and the carver sets it up beside him and gets to work on the stone.
 He measures here and there, makes nicks here and there, and then he proceeds to copy his model.
 It takes him three or four days to finish one of the fourteen inch bosses.
 The work must be done with care, delicacy and tact.
 Only the most skillful carvers are fit to do such jobs.

 Maene's team for the Quadrangle grotesques comprised Henry F. Plasschaert (of the Philadelphia School of Industrial Art), who modeled the figures in clay; William John Kaufmann and August Zeller (a former student of Thomas Eakins), who carved most of the grotesques; and Edmund T. Wright, who oversaw the carving and added finishing touches.

 Cope and Stewardson also contracted with Maene to carve exterior ornament for the University of Pennsylvania Law School (1900), and for the Quadrangle's War Memorial Tower (1901) and Provost's Tower (1911).

-Will Price
+William Lightfoot Price

 Architect William Lightfoot Price designed "Woodmont" (1891-1894), for Congressman Alan Wood, Jr. The chateau-like mansion overlooked the Schuylkill River and the Alan Wood Steel mills in Conshohocken, Pennsylvania.
 Maene and his shop carved its exterior and interior architectural sculpture.
 The June 1894 issue of The Architectural Review published photographs of the newly-completed "Woodmont," and Maene placed an advertisement promoting his work: